CS50DartmouthWI24/nuggets-ribhuhooja/IMPLEMENTATION.md

 #### `grid_swapPlayer`
 Same note about grid vs game state as the previous one.

+  if grid is NULL or any of the passed in coordinates are invalid
+    return
+  get the player characters by indexing the given coordinates swap the characters at those indices at the grid string swap the playerStandingOn characters for both the players

 #### `grid_removePlayer`
 Same note as the previous one.

+  if grid is NULL or the passed in coordinates are invalid
+    return false
+  set the character at the index corresponding to the given coordinates to whatever the player was standing on return true

 #### `grid_collectGold`
 Same note as the previous one.
 This just updates the grid's tracking of its own gold, and doesn't change (or even know about) the game state or the player purse.

+  if grid is NULL or the nuggets counterset is NULL or the passed in coordinates are invalid
+    return 0
+  set int gold to the amount of gold at the given location set the counterset value of the gold at the given location to 0 return gold

 #### `grid_getDisplay`

+  if grid is NULL return NULL
+  create a new string, mallocing just enough spae to store the grid string (which we can calculate from rows and columns) copy the grid string into the new string return the new string

 #### `grid_toMap`

+  if grid is NULL or the file pointer is NULL
+    return
+  otherwise, get the display string from getDisplay fputs the string to the file free the string

 #### `indexOf`
+See explanatory comment in the file for a derivation of the formula

+  return (numcols + 1) * y + x

 #### `getCoordsFromIndex`
+Does the exact opposite of numcols.
+Note that integer division truncates towards floor.

+  if any of the passed in pointers is NULL, return otherwise, set x to index % (numcols + 1) set y to index / (numcols + 1)

 #### `isValidCoordinate`
+- x and y should both be greater than zero
+- x should be less than the number of columns
+- y should be less than the number of rows

 #### `getPlayerStandingOn`